TENQUBE/location-history/README.md

 >❗ __The current version is being developed and tested internally.__

 # @tenqube/locaiton-history
-The position value of the previous page and the page movement history are recorded in the form of an array.
+Records the previous page's position value and page movement history.

+> '@tenqube/locaiton-history' detects changes in the DOM and saves the location history, so it must be used with a routing-related library such as '[react-router-dom](https://github.com/remix-run/react-router)'.

 ## Installation
 ```sh